Revia Side Effects

 - Abdominal or stomach cramping or pain (mild or moderate)

-- anxiety, nervousness, restlessness and/or trouble in sleeping
+- anxiety, nervousness, restlessness or trouble sleeping

 - joint or muscle pain